Trends

 Years ago, well before I even consider baking a baby for real, one of my friends commented on the fact that Feng and I would probably create an interesting mix.
 “But people would think I adopted!”
 I joked at the time.

 I had always thought Asian genes would take over Western ones and deep down, I was slightly afraid that the baby may not look like me at all.
-I know, it’s silly—I find Asian babies lovely and I don’t think I’m especially good-looking; it’s not like I wanted to have a “mini-me”.
+I know, it’s silly—I find Asian babies lovely and I don’t think I’m especially good-looking; it’s not like I wanted to have a “mini-me.”
 I think I feared that I would look like a stranger, not his mother.
-That the baby would look foreign to me, that bonding may be harder.
+That the baby would look foreign to me, and that bonding may be harder.

 I now realize how silly this sounds, because Mark is a real mix.
 Beyond any Asian features, Western features or both, he has our expressions and his own.
-Who care who he looks like the most!
+Who cares who he looks like the most!
 He is Mark, the biracial “international” baby.

 And I love him for being a link between our respective heritages.